Upton train ambush: Ambush

 Five days after the Drishanbeg ambush, plans were made for an attack at Upton and Innishannon railway station on a train travelling between Cork city and Bandon.
 The ambushers, led by Charlie Hurley, were 13 strong; 7 armed with rifles and the remainder with revolvers or semi-automatic pistols.
-They took up position at the station ten minutes before the train pulled in, imprisoning the station master, clearing the station and taking cover behind sacks of grain and flour taken from a store.
+They took up position at the station ten minutes before the train pulled in, imprisoning the station master, clearing the station of civilians and taking cover behind sacks of grain and flour taken from a store.

-The train was carrying around 50 British soldiers of the Essex Regiment, who were mingled with civilian passengers throughout the train's carriages.
+The train was carrying around 500 British soldiers of the Essex Regiment, who were mingled with civilian passengers throughout the train's carriages.
 The IRA party was therefore quite heavily outnumbered and out-gunned, but were unaware of this, as two IRA scouts, who were supposed to have been on the train and signalled to them the British numbers, never turned up.
-They also wrongly believed that the British troops were all in the central carriage.
+During the previous ten days the British troops all travelled in one carriage but on this day they were dispersed in multiple carriages.
+Instead about 50 soldiers boarded the train further down than usual at Kinsale and mixed in with civilians.
+One IRA man observed this and cycled to Upton to inform Hurley however he arrived 2 minutes after the shooting had started.
 As a result, when the IRA opened fire on the train, there were heavy civilian casualties; including two commercial travellers killed by the first volley.
 The New York Times reported that "a shower of bullets was rained on the train, practically every compartment being swept".

 The firefight lasted for only ten minutes, but in that time eight civilian passengers were killed and ten wounded.
 Six British soldiers were injured, three of them seriously.
 Two IRA volunteers were killed outright and another was fatally wounded; two more were badly wounded but survived.
 Charlie Hurley, who had led the ambush, was struck in the face by a bullet.
 IRA leader Tom Barry later wrote, "Through some miracle, the nine unwounded and two wounded got away across country, in small parties, with the British following close behind".
 Three civilian passengers, one unwounded and two wounded, were detained by the British on suspicion of belonging to the ambush party.

+On the IRA side Lieutenant Patrick O'Sullivan, Lieutenant John Phelan, and Section Commander Falvey were killed while Lieutenant Daniel O'Mahoney was seriously wounded but survived.